tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 > Argument of type '100' is not assignable to parameter of type 'string'.ts(2345)

-In JavaScript, the interpreter would silently convert the number to a string and set `padding-left:100` -- which wouldn't actually cause the element to be indented because CSS expects `px` (short for pixel) at the end of the value.
+In JavaScript, the interpreter would silently convert the number to a string and set `padding-left:100` -- which wouldn’t actually cause the element to be indented because CSS expects `px` (short for pixel) at the end of the value.

 Potentially worse, I might forget to add the index after headings: